3rd-Eden/memcached/README.md

 2. **Array**, if you are running a single server you would only have to supply one item in the array.
 The array format is particularly useful if you are running a cluster of Memcached servers.
 This will allow you to spread the keys and load between the different servers.
-Giving you higher availability for when one of your Memcached servers goes down.
+Giving you higher availability when one of your Memcached servers goes down.

 3. **Object**, when you are running a cluster of Memcached servers it could